servicetitan/Stl.Fusion.Samples/docs/tutorial/Part02.md

 create performance problems.

-It worth mentioning that Fusion offers all the abstractions you need to have this behavior, and moreover, similarly to almost-invisible `IComputed<T>`, you normally don't even need to know these abstractions exist.
+It worth mentioning that Fusion offers all the abstractions you need to have this behavior, and moreover, similarly to almost-invisible `Computed<T>`, you normally don't even need to know these abstractions exist.
 But they'll be ready to help you once you conclude you need throttling.